terrancemacgregor/justme/README.md

 # justme
-This is just a site I use to test thing.
+This is just a site that I use when I want to test things.

 [
 ](https://terrancemacgregor.github.io/justme/)https://terrancemacgregor.github.io/justme/

+I am pushing using SmartGit.